-There will also be occasions when you suspect that a child may be at risk, but you have no ‘real’ evidence or that the child may need support with their mental health.
-The child’s behaviour and or appearance may have changed, their attendance at school/college may have reduced, their ability to concentrate and focus may have altered, or you may have noticed other behavioural and or physical but inconclusive signs.
+There will also be occasions when you suspect that a child may be at risk, but you have no ‘real’ evidence or there are indications that a child may need support with their mental health.
+The child’s behaviour, play and or appearance may have changed, their attendance at school may have reduced, their ability to concentrate and focus may have altered, or you may have noticed other behavioural and or physical but inconclusive signs.
 In these circumstances, you should try to give the child the opportunity to talk.
 The signs you have noticed may be due to a variety of factors and it is fine to ask the child if they are alright or if you can help in any way.

-It is not the responsibility of the school/college staff to determine the truth of any disclosure or allegation; this is the responsibility of local authority children's social care.
+It is not the responsibility of the school staff to determine the truth of any disclosure or allegation; this is the responsibility of local authority children's social care.
 All staff however have a duty to recognise where extra support is needed or where there are complex needs or child protection concerns requiring intensive or specialist support.

-Ensure you record these early concerns using (add details of the concerns recording systems).
+Ensure you record these early concerns using CPOMS and following the protocols in Appendix 4: Safeguarding and Child Protection Recording.
 If a child or adult does begin to reveal that a child is being harmed, you should follow the advice in the section ‘If a child chooses to tell a member of staff about a concern or abuse’.